galasa-dev/helm/README.md

   2. Set the `externalHostname` value to the DNS hostname or IP address of the Kubernetes node that will be used to access the Galasa NodePort services.
      * If you are deploying to minikube, the cluster's IP address can be retrieved by running `minikube ip`.

+Once you have updated the `galasaVersion` and `externalHostname` values, continue following the instructions below to set up Ingress and Dex for your ecosystem.

 #### Configuring Ingress

 By default, the ecosystem chart enables Ingress to reach services running within a Kubernetes cluster.
 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress) to learn more about Ingress.